victorchall/EveryDream2trainer/doc/OPTIMIZER.md

     "optimizer_config": "optimizer.json"

-A default `optimizer.json` is supplied which you can modify
+A default `optimizer.json` is supplied which you can modify.

 This has expanded tweaking.
 This doc is incomplete, but there is information on the web on betas and weight decay setting you can search for.